Agile-Software-Engineering-25/team-15-frontend-notification-service-neu/README.md

 ## Single-spa microfrontend

-This template builds as a microfrontend that can run standalone for local development or be mounted by a single-spa host.
+This repo builds as a microfrontend that can run standalone for local development or be mounted by a single-spa host.

 - Build output: ES module library at dist/index.js exporting bootstrap, mount, unmount
 - Shared deps are externalized: react, react-dom, react-router, single-spa, single-spa-react